podondra/gym-rl/surveys/reinforcement-learning.md

 ### Basic Concepts

-A policy, a reward, a value function and a model of an environment are four main subelements of a reinforcement learning.
+Policy, reward, value function and model of an environment are four main elements of a reinforcement learning.

-A *policy* is a mapping from perceived stated to actions.
+A *policy* is a mapping from perceived states to actions.
 Agent's behavior function.
-Maps state to action.
 Can be defined as deterministic policy \\(a = \pi(s)\\) or stochastic policy \\(\mathbb{P}(A\_t = a | S\_t = s) = \pi(a | s)\\).

 A *reward* \\(R\_t\\) defines the goal in a reinforcement learning problem.
-It is a scalar feedback signal send to the agent by the environment at every time step \\(t\\).
+It is a scalar feedback signal sent to an agent by an environment at every time step \\(t\\).
 The agent's objective is to maximize the total reward over the long run.
 Reinforcement learning is based on the *reward hypothesis*: